Informfully/Documentation/docs/source/loading.rst

 -------------

 The purpose of this function is to load item categories into a dictionary.
-This function pertains to scenarios where each item is linked to a single category.
+This function applies to scenarios where each item is associated with a single category.
 The input can be provided in either a JSON format (recommended) or a CSV format.
 When using a JSON file as input, the expected format is ``{item id: item category}``.
 For example::